afiqahk/writing-helper/readme.md

 # General

-Write anything using vs-code and markdown, convert it to html for easy uploading to web.
+Write anything using vs-code and markdown.
 You can write snippets in separate files, organize everything via a table-of-contents and automatically merge into one document.
-Also includes converter code to convert from markdown (.md) to html (.html) for easier upload to some websites.
+Also allow conversion to multiple formats, from various input formats e.g. markdown (.md) to HTML (.html), Microsoft Documents (.docx) to Markdown (.md) and many more (see accepted formats below).

 Why use vs-code and markdown to write?
 Why write all this code?
 - Dark mode.
 - Can use Git to view file history, so I don't have to agonise over if I *really* want to delete a paragraph.
-- Easier to convert between formats.
+- Easier to convert between formats, especially HTML for uplaoding to some websites
 - Easier to customize the writing experience with extensions.
 - Easier to see what I want to include or not in one file (_toc.yaml) without having to delete or move contents.